clux/probes/content/post/2024-10-01-prometheus-minified.md

 ## Background
 My last [#prometheus](/tags/prometheus/) posts have been exclusively about large scale production setups, and the difficulties this pulls in.

-I would like to argue that these difficulties are largely self-imposed, and a combination result of missing [cardinality control](https://promcon.io/2019-munich/slides/containing-your-cardinality.pdf) and [induced demand](https://en.wikipedia.org/wiki/Induced_demand).
+I would like to argue that these difficulties are largely self-imposed, and a combination result of inadequate [cardinality control](https://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels) and [induced demand](https://en.wikipedia.org/wiki/Induced_demand).

-> clux: "You should be able to run a prometheus on your handful-of-machine-sized homelab with <10k time series active, using less than 1G memory, and 1m CPU."
+> 👺: You should be able to run a prometheus on your handful-of-machine-sized homelab with <10k time series active, using less than 512Mi memory, and 10m CPU.

 ## Signals, Symptoms & Causes